MrOnion/emstudio/README.md

 work through it with you, but it's too much of a mess to provide general support.
 I'll handle compiling binaries for now.

+#### Mac OSX:

+There are two ways to compile EMStudio in OSX.
+You can use QT SDK and QWT + QJSON installed as frameworks or getting everything from macports.
+The latter may be the easier way.

+Follow everything as in Linux build but if using macports add this option into qmake command:

+$ qmake "CONFIG+=macports"

+After make you should have a application bundle called "EMStudio.app".

 ##More Information

 http://malcom2073.github.com/emstudio/